 It has been a long time since my last post.
 Between both, so many things happened to the entire world that no one could ever expect.
 If you are among the ones reading this post on your mobile phone in a public place then please don't ever hesitate to wear a mask.
 Thanks.

 So during this lockdown I know there are many job losses in the production industry mostly and some more have happened.
 The unemployment rate has also peaked to a new extent.
 So lost of my friends started to ask this question to me.

-Can I learn programming in a short period and can I make money with that ?.
+Can I learn programming in a short period and can I make money with that?

 The obvious answer would be NO. Yes I know it feels negative but this is the truth.
 If you have a small programming experience already then there is a chance to make a little cash.
-But to convert that into a full-time job this is going to be much difficult than what you even think of.
+But to convert that into a full-time job is going to be much more difficult than what you even think of.

-Let’s consider the state of the companies and business people who want to build an app or a website.
-Surely since the market crash, they will be little afraid to invest in anything.
-Which means the plan to give a project to a newbie will be standing at a max of only 15% unless it is your relative or close friend it might go a bit higher.
+Let's consider the state of the companies and business people who want to build an app or a website.
+Surely since the market crash, they will be a little afraid to invest in anything.
+This means the plan to give a project to a newbie will be standing at a max of only 15% unless it is your relative or close friend it might go a bit higher.
 So please never think that you can create stuff in a short period.

 There is always a chance to do it.
 If you are ready to invest more time in that with a good online tutor.
 So if you are ready to do it then this post will guide you throughout the process of learning.